 Handlery Union Square HotelWe stayed at the Handlery Union Square hotel which is just a street away from Union Square.
 The hotel room is cozy and their service staff is friendly.
 I would say this is a mid-range hotel.
 If you have the budget, the Westin is situated at an even more convenient location and definitely more well-equipped.
 For a more affordable option, Herbert Hotel is just another street further than Handlery from Union Square.

-What to do in San Francisco in one day?Make the best of your day with a jam-packed city tour that covers these 10 free, must-do activities on your one day in San Francisco:
+What to do in San Francisco in one day?Make the best of your day with a jam-packed city tour that covers these 10 free, must-do activities on your one day in San Francisco.
+If you have time, make sure to check out all the Instagram spots in San Francisco.

 - Fisherman’s Wharf